Jose-Celestino/OcclusionHPE/README.md

 ## Datasets for Training and Testing

 The datasets folder in this repository contains Google Drive links for three datasets (non-occluded and occluded versions) and respective annotations: 300W-LP, BIWI and AFLW2000 datasets.
 Extract the datasets to the datasets folder.
+Additionally, there is a link for occlusion dimension/level datasets.

 ## Code

+# Training

 To train of your own model, run Train_Latent.py.

+# Testing Individual Images

-For dataset or individual image inference use the iPynthon file Test_Latent_Inference.ipynb.
+For individual image inference use the iPynthon file Test_Latent_Inference.ipynb.
 Preferably, use the Latent_model_0,999.pkl model for best yaw estimation in inference.

+# Testing Datasets

+For dataset inference use the iPynthon file Test_Latent_Datasets.ipynb.
+Preferably, use the Latent_model_0,999.pkl model for best yaw estimation in inference.
-In datasets.py are customized classes for each datasets, easy to adapt and use in training and testing.
+In datasets.py has customized classes for each dataset, easy to adapt and use in training and testing.
 The model is defined in LatentNet.py.

+# Testing Occlusion Levels

+For occlusion level inference use the iPynthon file Test_Occlusion_Dimension_Inference.ipynb and the occlusion level datasets.

 There are two Matlab files in the synthetic occlusion folder for the generation of synthetic occlusion in images and datasets.
 Kinect_Occlusion_Recorder.m allows to record the occluded RGB and depth data necessary for the procedure in a .mat file.